Business Hardware Refresh Planning Guide for 2026

 - Document software installations and configurations

-- Establish annual hardware refresh budget allocation
+- Establish annual hardware refresh budget using the 25% Rule

 Ready to develop a comprehensive hardware refresh plan for your business?
 Our team specializes in implementing modular systems that reduce downtime and simplify future upgrades.